Azmechatech/pms/docs/getting-started/my-account/README.md

 ### Use your app-based authenticator

-Register an application authenticator for use with OpenProject using the time-based one-time password authentication standard.
+Register an application authenticator for use with Project Management System using the time-based one-time password authentication standard.
 Common examples are Google Authenticator or Authy.

 Click the grey **Register device** button to register an authentication app.
 Open your app and follow the instructions to add a new application.
 The easiest way is to scan the QR code.
 Otherwise, you can register the application manually by entering the displayed details.